- A dividend is a distribution of a company’s earnings

 Dividends are almost always paid out in cash payments (occasionally additional shares of stock are issued, but it’s usually cash).
 And these payments usually occur four times a year (at the end of every quarter).

-If any of your investments with Stash pay dividends (and we are guessing with your balanced portfolio you’ve got a few), your dividends are received as cash and go into your Stash Cash, so you can re-invest them as you see fit!
+If any of your investments with Stash pay dividends (and we are guessing with your balanced portfolio you’ve got a few), your dividends are received as cash and go into your Cash Balance, so you can re-invest them as you see fit!
 You can view a history of this in your Activity page.
 Stash also notifies you when you receive a dividend.

 It’s a good idea to reinvest your dividends, rather than cashing out and keeping them as profit.
 In fact, there’s even a term for this: